effertz/arBlee_tutorial_testrun/README.md

     ``` C#
     IndicatorIcon.SetActive(false);
     ```
-    3. And add an if statement to the Update method and save the script:
+    3. Add an *if-statement* to the *Update* method to prevent from running when not needed:
     ```C#
     void Update() {
         if (!ObjectToPlace.activeInHierarchy) {